Razyapoo/KGBClusteringDocumentation/clustering.md

 As described in the [Classes to cluster together](#classes-to-cluster-together) section, multiple different visual classes can be grouped together, and the default is that only nodes of the same visual class can be grouped together.
 Therefore, when grouping nodes, their visual classes must also be taken into account.

 When switching between zoom levels and therefore hierarchy levels, the graph shows more or less detail in relation to the number of nodes.
 In other words, child nodes become their parents.
-They only disappear, but still exist on the graph.
+They only disappear, but still exist on the graph (in other words, they are not mounted in the hierarchy, but still mounted in the graph).
 Therefore, it is necessary to preserve their incoming and outgoing edges.
 This is done by moving their edges towards their parents.
-That is, when all child nodes disappear and it's time to show only the parent node, all their edges go to the parent node.
+That is, when all child nodes disappear and it's time to show only the parent node, all their edges move to the parent node.

 The next few sections will describe extensions to main code components.